NikolaiRadke/Noko_2/mp3/README.md

 | 151-225 | Time based events        |
 | 226     | Birthday song            |

-011-225 have been spoken by my fellow actor [Carsten Caniglia](https://filmmakers.de/carsten-caniglia).
+The male Noko was spoken by my fellow actor [Carsten Caniglia](https://filmmakers.de/carsten-caniglia).
 Why?
 He has done a great job - moreover I don't want to listen to my own voice every day, especially when development takes more than a year!
 (Ian said I sound really weird in real life.
 Thanks, mate.)

+The female Noko was spoken by [Norma Anthes](https://norma-anthes.de/Norma_Anthes/).